 Before joining Ostrom Climate, Koushik conducted GHG emissions verification and quantification projects for various aggregate and large facilities, to enable them to comply with Alberta’s Technology Innovation and Emissions Reductions (TIER) program.
 He holds an M.Eng. in Chemical and Biological Engineering from the University of British Columbia, and a B.Tech. in Chemical Engineering from Anna University (India).

-As Director of Clean Technology and Industrial Innovation at Ostrom Climate, Simon is focused on accelerating the implementation of scalable low carbon solutions across all sectors of the economy.
-He is responsible for the sourcing of high-value emissions reduction projects and leads Ostrom’s work in the areas of clean technology project development and advisory.
+As Director of Carbon Management & Innovation at Ostrom Climate, Simon is focused on accelerating the implementation of scalable low carbon solutions across all sectors of the economy.
+He is responsible for the sourcing of high-value emissions reduction projects and leads Ostrom Climate’s work in the areas of clean technology project development and advisory.

 Simon is passionate about connecting incentives to technologies that address the climate crisis, and he brings 20 years of environmentally focused experience working in a wide range of industrial sectors, including transportation, manufacturing, renewable and non-renewable energy, pulp and paper, agriculture, advanced materials, and chemicals.
 Simon has been working in the climate services industry for the past decade and is a leading expert in carbon markets, environmental benefits assessment, and quantification, offset project design, validation, monitoring, reporting, and verification.

 Simon holds a B.Sc. in Environmental Chemical Engineering from the University of Waterloo, and an M.Sc. in Environmental Management from the University of London’s Centre for Development, Environment, and Policy.
 He is a registered Professional Engineer and an unregistered optimist.